These are two engineering(ish) projects outside work that I’ve been working on over the years.

 Jet Turbine Powered Helo Drone

-I’ve always been interested in the world of aerospace (hence working on PPL).
+I’ve always been interested in the world of aerospace (hence my work on a PPL).
 Sometime in 2014, I decided to learn aerospace engineering with the idea of eventually building a kit plane such as Lancair Evolution.
 I started with the textbook Jet Propulsion by Cumpsty and Heyes, which gives you a ton of theory on how a turbofan engine works.

 But instead of building a plane first, I decided to build a jet turbine-powered helo drone.
 Yep, I got the idea to create a helo drone powered by a mini turbo fan engine.
-The plan is to build components through research, self-teaching aerospace engineering/jet propulsion, advanced mechanical engineering, and physics.
-Turns out buying one is an extremely complicated process in itself since you have to source several components where most of the parts are from the UK or Germany.
-Not to mention when all said and done it costs around $10-20K.
-Creating a BOM, it came out that I’d be building one for around $10K, based on my estimates I thought I could do it for around $5K if I manufactured the engine.
+The plan is to build components through research, self-teaching in aerospace engineering/jet propulsion, advanced mechanical engineering, and physics.
+Turns out buying one is an extremely complicated process in itself, since you have to source several components, most of which are from the UK or Germany.
+Not to mention, when all is said and done, it costs around $10-20K.
+When creating a BOM, I found I’d be building one for around $10K.
+Based on my estimates, I thought I could do it for around $5K if I manufactured the engine.

 I use SolidWorks to design the turbine (based on a few blueprints out there), and contracted out the manufacturing to build the prototype (which is a major challenge in itself).
 The first engine that I'm building is a 10-15 lb thrust "mini" turbojet engine using schematics of commercially available RC turbine engines such as Wren MW54 and JetCat P60-SE, this will mainly test my ME skill and manufacturing feasibility.
-So far it's been a bit difficult.
-Eventually, as the designs evolve I would like to create +25 lb thrust engine.
+So far, it's been a bit difficult.
+Eventually, as the designs evolve, I would like to create a 25lbs+ thrust engine.
 Maybe this will be a 2022-23 project!

 First prototype with CNC milled parts and welded parts without the outer casing.
 This version was not fully functional just yet and probably shouldn’t actually be used.